cytoscape/cytoscape.js-edgehandles/README.md

   selector: 'node', // selector/filter function for whether edges can be made from a given node
   preview: true, // whether to show added edges preview before releasing selection
   hoverDelay: 150, // time spent hovering over a target node before it is considered selected
-  snap: false, // when enabled, the edge can be drawn by just moving close to a target node (can be confusing on compound graphs)
+  snap: false, // when enabled, the edge can be drawn by just moving close to a target node
   snapThreshold: 50, // the target node must be less than or equal to this many pixels away from the cursor/finger
   snapFrequency: 15, // the number of times per second (Hz) that snap checks done (lower is less expensive)
   noEdgeEventsInDraw: false, // set events:no to edges during draws, prevents mouseouts on compounds